LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	XSLT file to output Markdown text files from the XML files.
 UTF-8 encoding is assumed.
 Edit the file if you use a different encoding.

+- `logtalk_entity_to_rst.xsl`
+- `logtalk_index_to_rst.xsl`
+	XSLT file to output reStructuredText files from the XML files.
+UTF-8 encoding is assumed.
+Edit the file if you use a different encoding.

 - `logtalk_entity_to_txt.xsl`
 - `logtalk_index_to_txt.xsl`
 	XSLT file to output simple text files from the XML files.
 UTF-8 encoding